-9. Modeling of Derivative ProgramsHedges.
-The appropriate costs and benefits of Derivative Instrumentshedging instruments that are currently held by the company in support of the policies falling under the scope of the report shall be included in the projections when determining the Stochastic Amount.
+8. Modeling of Derivative Programs.
+The appropriate costs and benefits of Derivative Instruments that are currently held by the company in support of the policies falling under the scope of the report shall be included in the projections when determining the Stochastic Amount.
 The appropriate costs and benefits of anticipated future Derivative Instrument transactions associated with the execution of a Clearly Defined Hedging Strategy shall also be included in the projections when determining the Stochastic Amount.
-The appropriate costs and benefits of anticipated future Derivative Instrument transactions associated with the projections when determining the Stochastic Amount.
 The appropriate costs and benefits of anticipated future Derivative Instrument transactions associated with non-hedging Derivative Programs (e.g., replication, income generation) undertaken as part of the investment strategy supporting the policies shall also be included in the projections when determining the Stochastic Amount provided they are normally modeled as part of the company's risk assessment and evaluation processes.
 Non-hedging programs included in the model must meet the principles outlined in Section 4 of these requirements (particularly that strategies should be appropriate to the business and not merely constructed to exploit foreknowledge of the components of the required methodology), and the actuary shall take due care in maintaining conditions in the model consistent with the requirements for permissibility of such programs.
-If the company is following a Clearly Defined Hedging Strategy and the hedging strategy meets the requirements as defined in Section 6.E.9. below, the projections shall take into account the appropriate costs and benefits of hedge positions expected to be held in the future through the execution of that strategy.

-Specific guidance as to the modeling of Derivative Instrumentshedges is given in Section 7.
+Specific guidance as to the modeling of Derivative Instruments is given in Section 7.

-- 10. Requirements of a Clearly Defined Hedging Strategy.
+- 9. Requirements of a Clearly Defined Hedging Strategy.
 In order to qualify as a Clearly Defined Hedging Strategy, the strategy shall, at a minimum, identify: - a.
 The specific risks being hedged (e.g., delta, rho, vega, etc.); - b.
 The hedge objectives; - c.
-The risks not being hedged (e.g., variation from expected mortality, withdrawal, and other utilization or decrement rates assumed in the hedging strategy, etc.); - d.
-The financial instruments that will be used to hedge the risks; - e.
-The hedge trading rules including the permitted tolerances from hedging objectives; - f.
-The metric(s) for measuring hedging effectiveness; - g.
-The criteria that will be used to measure effectiveness; - h.
-The frequency of measuring hedging effectiveness; - i.
-The conditions under which hedging will not take place; - j.
-The person or persons responsible for implementing the hedging strategy; - k.
-Areas where basis, gap or assumption risk related to the hedging strategy have been identified; and - 1.
-The circumstances under which the hedging strategy will not be effective in hedging the risks.
+The financial instruments that will be used to hedge the risks; - d.
+The hedge trading rules including the permitted tolerances from hedging objectives; and - e.
+The criteria, metrics and frequency for measuring hedging effectiveness.